theochem/horton/doc/user_getting_started.rst

     vector = np.array([1, 2, 3])
     print vector[0]

-This convention also applies to all array-like objects in Horton, e.g. the first orbital in a Slater determinant has index 0.
+This convention also applies to all array-like objects in HORTON, e.g. the first orbital in a Slater determinant has index 0.

 Loading/Dumping data from/to a file
 -----------------------------------

-All input and output of data in Horton is managed through the :py:class:`~horton.io.iodata.IOData` class.
+All input and output of data in HORTON is managed through the :py:class:`~horton.io.iodata.IOData` class.
 Data can be loaded with a call to the class method :py:meth:`~horton.io.iodata.IOData.from_file` of the :py:class:`~horton.io.iodata.IOData` class, e.g.: